PaulTR/AndroidDemoProjects/README.md

 ProductFlavorsandResources: Uses Gradle and the resource structure of Android to demonstrate creating multiple apps from the same code base.

-Random Kitty Muzei: Plugin for Muzei that displays a new random cat image every hour from a remote source as a device wallpaper.
+RandomKittyMuzei: Plugin for Muzei that displays a new random cat image every hour from a remote source as a device wallpaper.

-Sensor List: Gathers a list of all hardware sensors available on the device, and displays the values that they produce in real time.
+SensorList: Gathers a list of all hardware sensors available on the device, and displays the values that they produce in real time.

 SilenceRingerWidget: Sample code for building a widget that silences the phone (including on Lollipop) with one button press.

 StaggeredGridView: Sample app using Etsy's StaggeredGridView library - https://github.com/etsy/AndroidStaggeredGrid

-Stay Awake: Using the official Android Wear SDK that came out a couple days ago, I wrote an app that lets users select a time interval that vibrates the Wear on their wrist whenever the timer ends, then repeats.
+StayAwake: Using the official Android Wear SDK that came out a couple days ago, I wrote an app that lets users select a time interval that vibrates the Wear on their wrist whenever the timer ends, then repeats.
 The goal is to help keep drivers alert on long drives.

-Street View: Implements the new Google Street View feature.
+StreetView: Implements the new Google Street View feature.

-Video Player: Native video player for playing remote content.
+VideoPlayer: Native video player for playing remote content.

+WearFaceWithOptions: Example of using the official Wear watchface API to make an analog watch face with a selection screen to change properties of the displayed face via the DataLayer API

-WearCustomWatchFace: Creates a custom watch face for the Android Wear with a settings activity.
-Uses an undocumented API, but I'll have a sample up when an official API is available.
+WearCustomWatchFace: DEPRECATED: Left for archival purposes.
+Creates a custom watch face for the Android Wear with a settings activity.
+Uses an undocumented and no longer supported API.
+Please see WearFaceWithOptions for how to do this properly.

 WearDevelopersPreviewNotifications: Examples of possible notifications using the Google Wear developer preview.